MrTechGadget/aw-bulkdevices-script/README.md

 **Delete-Profile.ps1** - Deletes Profiles given a list of Profile IDs. file parameter (REQUIRED) is the path to a CSV file with a list of Profile IDs. fileColumn parameter (OPTIONAL, with a default value of "ProfileId") is the Column title in CSV file containing ProfileId values.

 EXAMPLE
   Delete-Profile.ps1 -file .\ProfilesTest.csv -fileColumn "ProfileId"

+**Set-CheckoutDevice.ps1** - Assigns staged device to user via checkout API. file parameter - Path of a CSV file with a list of DeviceId and desired UserId.
+This is required. deviceColumn parameter - Column title in CSV file containing DeviceId values.
+This is optional, with a default value of "DeviceId". userColumn parameter - Column title in CSV file containing UserId values.
+This is optional, with a default value of "UserId".

+EXAMPLE
+  Set-CheckoutDevice.ps1 -file "Devices.csv" -deviceColumn "DeviceId" -userColumn "UserId"

 ## Compatibility

 These PowerShell scripts are PowerShell Core (PS 6+) compliant and were written with Visual Studio Code on a Mac.